-In this post, I will show you how to use data to strategically plan your content marketing efforts using an editorial calendar for SEO.
+We’re going to dive show you how to use data to strategically plan your editorial calendar to get more traffic from search engines.

 The editorial calendar is a Google Sheets template that: